Blocked and clogged hair follicles are a common concern, especially among men with hair loss.

 Let the mixture sit on your scalp for 5-10 minutes, since the citric acid in the lemon needs time to break down scalp buildup.
 Rinse with lukewarm (or even better, cold) water.

-You will likely need to perform this peel a number of times before the plaque is fully removed.
+You will likely need to perform this peel several times before the plaque is fully removed.
 However, this will depend on the severity of the buildup and other factors.

 For further results, you can use a hairbrush to remove the excess buildup.
 This will stimulate blood circulation while further helping to unclog the hair follicles.